mendax1234/6940Swerve-docs/docs/source/docs/software-info-team1684/integrating-other-PIDs/gamepiece-centric.rst

 picking up balls on the far side of the field a little easier.
 Since we have a Pixy on the front intake and the rear intake, the driver has to select which one to use for this mode.

 Here is a `video <https://youtu.be/VP4emc-K57k?t=42>`_ of our 2020 robot demonstrating game piece centric control.
-Test

 How It's Done
 ----------------